mekwall/jquery-ui-notification/README.md

 Tested to work with:

 * jQuery 1.4 and later
-* Query UI 1.8 and later
+* jQuery UI 1.8 and later

 ## Licensing
 All code is open source and dual licensed under GPL and MIT.
 Check the individual licenses for more information.